splunk/public-o11y-docs/gdi/get-data-in/rum/ios/configure-rum-ios-instrumentation.rst

    * - :code:`allowInsecureBeacon`
      - If set to ``true``, this setting allows beacon URLs that use the HTTP protocol.
 The default value is ``false``.
    * - :code:`enableDiskCache`
-     - Enables caching of exported spans.
+     - Activates caching of exported spans.
 All spans are written to local storage and deleted after a successful export.
 The default value is ``false``.
    * - :code:`spanDiskCacheMaxSize`
      - Threshold, in megabytes, from which spans start to be dropped from the disk cache.
 The oldest spans are dropped first.
-Only applicable when disk caching is enabled.
+Only applicable when disk caching is activated.
 The default value is ``25`` megabytes.
    * - :code:`slowRenderingDetectionEnabled`
-     - Enable the slow rendering detection feature.
+     - Activate the slow rendering detection feature.
 The default value is ``false``.
 See :ref:`ios-slow-rendering-data`.
    * - :code:`slowFrameDetectionThresholdMs`
      - Optional setting that tags as slow all frames that took more than the specified time, in milliseconds.
 The default value is ``16.7`` milliseconds.
    * - :code:`frozenFrameDetectionThresholdMs`
      - Optional setting that tags as frozen all frames that took more than the specified time, in milliseconds.
 The default value is ``700`` milliseconds.
    * - :code:`debug`
-     - Enables debug logging.
+     - Activates debug logging.
 The default value is ``false``.

 .. _ios-rum-instrumentation-settings:

 Instrumentation settings
 ==============================================

-Use the following settings to enable or disable the collection of specific data:
+Use the following settings to activate or deactivate the collection of specific data:

 .. list-table::
    :header-rows: 1